vacp2p/hashgraph-like-consensus/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A lightweight Rust library for making binary decisions in peer-to-peer networks.
+A lightweight Rust library for making binary decisions in peer-to-peer or gossipsub networks.
 Perfect for group governance, voting systems, or any scenario where you need distributed agreement.

 ## What is this?